theoperatore/thefutureis/README.md

 The central theme of this game is not doing what you're expected or supposed to be doing.
 I was supposed to be thinking about what the hackweek theme ("The Future Is...") meant and instead made this game.
 I guess that counts!

+This will not play well on mobile devices, desktop web only!
+It technically will work, but you might not be able to click on any of the buttons since the UI isn't set up to scale correctly 😬

 [Play it here](https://anpetersen.me/thefutureis)

 This game is very rough, it's more prototype than game.